anacamba/Ana-Camba/README.md

 ## HelloWorld Ana Camba

 ### App Description
 `TODO://` This app greets the user and allows them to change the background color of the display, change the color of the text, and also change the displayed text.
-Besides, the user can reset these changes by clicking in the background and also the user can add his/her own personalized text.
+Besides, the user can reset these changes by clicking in the background and also the user can add their own personalized text.

 ### App Walk-though